 instance for p a

-is independent of a.
-I’m not certain this is necessary, but it does seem to be a useful sanity check.
+a.
+I’m not certain this is necessary, but it does seem to be a

 The Profunctor